pixel-perfect-agency/next-foundation/docs/03-COMPONENTS.md

 Components hypen-case as a filename and end with `.tsx`.

-All NPM packages are also lowercase and hypen-case, to keep all imports consistent the project uses the same naming convention.
+All NPM packages are also lowercase and hypen-case, Next.js file convention as well.
+To keep all imports consistent the project uses the same naming convention.

 -   `button.tsx`
 -   `menu-foldout.tsx`